Airport Information

 Internet Access

-• The airport currently has some sort of publicly accessible WiFi, but success of connecting varies;
+• The airport has some sort of publicly accessible WiFi, but success of connecting varies;

 • The Malaysia Airlines Executive Departure lounge, after clearing customs, has protected Wifi;

-• Starbucks, in the departure lounger after clearing customs, has Wifi (unconfirmed);
+• Starbucks, in the departure lounger after clearing customs, has Wifi, and their new outlet “outside” near the taxi stand on Level 1, might also have;

 Medical Facility

-• There is a clinic on Level 1 in the hallway under the escalator that leads up to McDonalds;
+• There’s a clinic on Level 1 in the hallway past Dunkin’ Donuts next to Old Town White Coffee restaurant;

 Airline Representative Offices